Appsembler and the GDPR

 What is the GDPR?

-The GDPR (General Data Protection Regulation) is a new EU Regulation which replaced the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organizations who collect or process personal data.
+The GDPR (General Data Protection Regulation) is an EU Regulation which replaced the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organizations who collect or process personal data.
 It took effect on May 25, 2018.

 The full text of the GDPR can be found here.